 All this saying still boils down to the same message: it’s vital to live in the present moment.

-Based on the fast pace and hectic schedules most of us keep a base level of anxiety, stress, and unhappiness in the new norm. maybe you have not noticed it, but the tendency to get sucked into the past and the future can leave you perpetually worn out and feeling out of touch with yourself.
+Based on the fast pace and hectic schedules, most of us keep a base level of anxiety, stress, and unhappiness as the new norm.
+Maybe you have not noticed it, but the tendency to get sucked into the past and the future can leave you perpetually worn out and feeling out of touch with yourself.

 The remedy for this situation has become an issue of concern to a lot of individuals.
-Being conscious and aware to stay in the moment.
-Living in the present moment is the solution to any problem you may not have known you had.
+Being conscious and aware of staying in the moment, living in the present moment is the solution to any problem you may not have known you had.

 To you, everything might sound so good, but what does it mean to live in the present moment?
 How can we live in anything but the present?